Xdoom99/BLITZ/README.md

+PS THIS SHIT IS STILL VERY NEW AND DOESNT WELL

 The code starts with a banner describing a fictional tool named "BLITZ-Binary Logic Intrusion Termination Zone."
 This name is purely fictional and doesn't represent any real security product.
 The disclaimer claims it's for research only, but in reality, using such a tool for DoS attacks is illegal.
 BLITZ / Edited Version Info: